 Instructions

-- Add A (bonito dashi, sugar, mirin, soy sauce) to a pot and bring it to a boil.
-Once it comes to a boil, add the chicken thighs and onions and simmer over low-medium heat until the chicken changes color.
+- Add seasonings (dashi, mirin, sugar, and soy sauce) to a pot and bring it to a boil.
+Once boiling, add the chicken thighs and onions, and let the mixture simmer over medium heat until the chicken changes color.

-- Pour ¾ of the beaten eggs over the mixture and continue heating for 1 minute.
+- Pour ¾ of the beaten eggs into the mixture and continue heating for a minute.

-- Pour the remaining ¼ of the beaten eggs over the mixture and continue to cook for 30 seconds.
-Then, turn off the heat, cover the pan with a lid, and let it steam for 1 minute.
+- Add the remaining ¼ of the beaten eggs and cook for an additional 30 seconds.
+Then, turn off the heat, cover the pot, and let it steam for a minute.

-- Serve the rice in a bowl and pour the mixture from the pot over it.
+- Serve rice in each bowl and pour the mixture from the pot over each bowl.

 Notes